riatron8/riatron8.github.io/docs/index.md

 ## Introduction

-This datasheet is intended to support the documentation of the Trash Canner project and record what I personally have doen to contribute to this project.
+This datasheet is intended to support the documentation of the Trash Canner project and record what I personally have done to contribute to this project.
 It contains my block diagram, component selection, bill of materials, schematic, and power budget.

 ### Project Summary